-Principle 38 should be understood as saying that courts or other authorities may continue using existing, clear approaches to resolving potential choice of law issues with regard to matters addressed by these Principles.
-It also clarifies that Part V of the Principles does not deal, in particular, with how the territorial scope of a state's regulatory regimes should be defined.
-The principles do not cover the possible interactions of regulatory regimes in a particular forum.
-These are each issues for determination by the forum and will depend on a number of factors, which differ from jurisdiction to jurisdiction, including mandatory application and the territorial extent of that application.
+Principles do not cover the possible interactions of regulatory regimes in a particular forum.
+Those are each issues for determination by the forum, and will depend on a number of factors that differ from jurisdiction to jurisdiction, including mandatory application and the territorial extent of that application.